Mythri532/docker/Readme2.md

 **secret**

-Which used to store secret data such as username and password I.e in base64 encoded format.
+Which used to store secret data such as username and password I.e in base64 encoded format.<br>

-Note: If pods deleted automatically associated resources also deleted.
+Note: If pods deleted automatically associated resources also deleted.<br>
-If the node fails automatically the pod will be deleted.
+If the node fails automatically the pod will be deleted. <br>

-Once the resources being terminated there is no chance to restart them same resources a gain, we can start like same specs other resources from our scripts and commands.The volumes are mapped with pods are available until pod available , if pod or node dies those will be deleted.
+Once the resources being terminated there is no chance to restart them same resources a gain, we can start like same specs other resources from our scripts and<br> commands.The volumes are mapped with pods are available until pod available , if pod or node dies those will be deleted.<br>

 **VOLUMES**